 1. Dip your cookie cutter in plain flour before cutting each scone to avoid it sticking to your mix.

-2. Paul Hollywood suggests using strong bread flour, like self-raising, as it gives a great structure to the scone with a fluffy, light crumb.
+2. Paul Hollywood suggests using strong bread flour as it gives a great structure to the scone with a fluffy, light crumb.

 Ring the changes: pumpkin, paprika and pecorino scones

 3. According to our favourite Gourmet Farmer, Matthew Evans', buttermilk, or (milk with some yoghurt added), is the trick to his favourite scone dough (get his recipe here).

 4. A good tip for keeping your scones moist during cooking is to place them close together on the baking tray, says Luke Nguyen in Luke Nguyen's United Kingdom.
 The reason being that when they butt up to each other this way, they don’t dry out.
 But if you're baking for competition, it's a different story.
 In River Cottage Australia, a local CWA banking champion Nelleke Gorton explains to Paul West - who's planning to enter the pumpkin scone competition at a local Harvest Fair - that cooking show judges want to see the edges of each scone.

 5. The secret ingredient in SBS’s Bakeproof columnist Anneka Manning’s foolproof featherlight scones is cream.
 When mixed in with a flat-bladed knife, it adds lightness to the dough.

 6. Anneka also suggests using your fingertips rather than your whole hands to mix the dough, as the palms are the warmest part of our hands.
 Also, keep the palms of your hands facing upwards and lift the flour high out of the bowl when rubbing in the butter, as this will aerate the mixture and help give the scones a lighter texture.